What happens if I don’t pay my car finance?

 Will my car be repossessed?

-3 Repossession: Continued non-payment may lead to the lender repossessing the vehicle.
-They must adhere to specific legal procedures, ensuring a fair and transparent process.
+- Repossession: Continued non-payment may lead to the lender repossessing the car.
+They must follow specific legal procedures, including obtaining a court order if you have paid more than one-third of the total finance amount.

-4. Court action: If the car’s resale doesn’t cover the outstanding debt, the lender might take court action to recover the remaining balance.
-This can result in a County Court Judgment (CCJ) against you.
-Again, further damaging your credit score.
+- Court action: If the car is repossessed and sold for less than the outstanding debt, the lender may take court action to recover the remaining balance.
+This can result in a County Court Judgment (CCJ) against you, which makes it significantly harder to get credit, a mortgage, or even some jobs for up to six years.

 Can I go to jail for not paying car finance in the UK?